This diagram is looking at a perfect theoretical world where a dog is quartering into the wind, travelling in the same basic direction as the handler.

 Each of these wind conditions needs a different approach so that your dog will be successful in scenting a bird before ‘bumping’ it, especially important with the pointing and setting breeds.

-Another important element to consider when working a dog that is hunting for either game or dummies is scent.
+Another important element to consider when working with a dog that is hunting for either game or dummies is the scent.

 The amount of scent available to your dog depends on many variables.
 The wind dictates where any scent will end up, but the scent needs to dissolve in moisture in order that your dog will be able to use it.
 This is why on a hot, dry day your dog may struggle to locate anything until they practically trip over it.